 The retraction trend of sensor MCA30001 stopped more than two years ago, being this sensor in a nearly constant value since.
-The elongation of sensor MCA30003 seemed to have stopped too, but in the last year and and a half it can be noticed that the elongation continues at a very slow rate, which again could indicate a very slight tilting, that cannot be confirmed with the third vertical sensor.
+The elongation of sensor MCA30003 seemed to have stopped too, but in the last three years it can be noticed that the elongation continues in both sensors at a very slow rate, which again could indicate a very slight tilting, that cannot be confirmed without the third vertical sensor.

-3.2 Horizontal sensors
+A8.3.2 Horizontal sensors